apitoolkit/apitoolkit-landing/content/docs/Quickstarts/NodeJS/NestJs.md

 }
 bootstrap();
 ```

+It is important to note that while the RedactHeaders config field accepts a list of headers (case insensitive), the RedactRequestBody and RedactResponseBody expect a list of JSONPath strings as arguments.

+The choice of JSONPath was selected to allow you to have great flexibility in describing which fields within your responses are sensitive.
+Also, note that this list of items to be redacted will be applied to all endpoint requests and responses on your server.
+To learn more about JSONPath to help form your queries, please take a look at this cheatsheet: [JSONPath Cheatsheet](https://lzone.de/cheat-sheet/JSONPath)

 Hopefully, this documentation has everything you need to get APIToolkit app and runing in both your fastify and express based Nest.js application.